erajasekar/cs-workshop/PITCHME.md

 +++
 @title[Binary Introduction]

-Infact, the processors inside the computer doesn't know anything other than 0’s and 1’s - refered as **binary**
+Infact, the hardware inside the computer doesn't know anything other than 0’s and 1’s - refered as ***binary***

 +++
 @title[Everything is stored as binary]